adilahiri/Lysine_Project/README.md

 # Lysine_Project
-Study of Lysine biosynthesis pathway under saline stress
+Study of Lysine biosynthesis pathway under saline stress and normal conditions.

 # Process
 1. Establish the Biosynthesis pathway of Lysine in Rice.
 (Status= Completed by Aditya)